puppetlabs/influxdb/REFERENCE.md

 Data type: `String`

 SSL certificate to be used by the influxdb service.
-Defaults to the agent certificate issued by the Puppet CA for the local machine.

 Default value: `"/etc/puppetlabs/puppet/ssl/certs/${trusted['certname']}.pem"`